Skip to main content

 Overview of Managing Multiple Legal Entities

-This feature helps organizations with multiple legal entities and multinational distributed operations simplify how they participate in the data space.
+This feature helps organizations with multiple legal entities and multinational, distributed operations simplify how they participate in the data space.

 What is this feature for?